kevinvalleau/mafleurmavalise/README.md

 which represents something heavy.

-Then every team member can check the results, to assess the mood of the others and then now how to speak to them.
+Then every team member can check the results, to assess the mood of the others and then know how to speak to them.

 Run the app in Kubernetes
 -------------------------